Frequently Asked Questions

 What type of selection procedures are used to evaluate applicants?

 Generally, colleges of optometry admit students who have demonstrated strong academic commitment and who exhibit the potential to excel in deductive reasoning, interpersonal communication, and empathy.
-Potential optometry students may be evaluated on the basis of grade point average, performance on the Optometry Admission Test (OAT), extracurricular and community activities, personal interview, professional potential, etc.
+Potential optometry students may be evaluated on the basis of grade point average, performance on the Optometry Admission Test (OAT))/other standard examinations, extracurricular and community activities, personal interview, professional potential, etc.

 Optometry schools are looking for “well-rounded” candidates who have achieved not only in the classroom but also in other areas.
 Leadership ability, a disposition to serve others, and a work ethic characterized by dedication and persistence are just a few of the qualities that impress most admission committees.